How Important Is My Wireless Router to My Internet Speed?

 Can a router slow my internet connection?

-An overwhelmed router can cause reduced speeds.
-It’s a tiny computer dedicated to routing network data, after all, so an overload can make the processor grow hot, causing it to work slower than usual.
+A router is a small computer dedicated to routing network data, after all, so an overload can make the processor grow hot, causing it to work slower than usual.

 Overload causes depend on the router and current network use.
 An old or low-quality router may produce slow speeds.
 Too many devices may upload and download data simultaneously, causing a network traffic jam.
 A faulty router causes slow speeds, too.

-Overall, a router can be your chokepoint, not the internet connection itself.
+In summary, a router doesn’t affect your internet speed, but it sure can make the internet feel slower than molasses running uphill.
 Upgrading to a plan with a higher bandwidth doesn’t help if your router can’t handle your current network load or faster internet speeds.
 You must reboot, reset, or swap it out for a better model.

 How can I tell if I have a slow router or slow internet?